47 Best things to getĀ from Japan: best souvenirs from japan you can’t miss

 You’re going to be getting a lot of coins during your trip to Japan, so one of the handiest souvenirs you can grab is a coin purse!
 Not only are they great for keeping all that yen organized as you explore, but they don’t take up much space in your luggage.
 It’s a win-win.

-The “otaku” shops like Nakano Broadway in Tokyo have tons of options to satisfy your inner geek.
-And since cash is still preferred over cards in Japan, a cool coin purse gets plenty of use even when you get back home and want to reminisce about your travels.
+The “otaku” shops like Nakano Broadway in Tokyo have tons of options .
+Since cash is still preferred over cards in Japan, a cool coin purse gets plenty of use even when you get back home and want to reminisce about your travels.

 So don’t just get a boring old travel wallet.
 Grab a coin purse you actually love and get excited to use.
 It can stash your yen on the go and spark happy memories of your time in Japan every time you take it out!